 You are limited to a total allowance for increases in benefit on this Plan and any other Plans you hold with Forester Life.

-The total allowance is £100,000 for lump sum benefits.
+The total allowance is £100,000 for lump sum benefits and £10,000 for annual benefits.

 We may apply a minimum premium to increases or additions.